 Inaccurate or Invalid Field Sobriety Tests

 Field sobriety tests are supposed to be standardized.
-That means police officers should instruct and perform them the same way every time.
+Therefore, police officers should instruct and perform them the same way every time.
 However, some studies identify them as only 60% to 70% accurate.
 Their accuracy may decrease when they are administered to senior citizens, people who are overweight, and people with disabilities.

 The police officers in your case may not even have tried to administer the standardized field test in the first place.
 Instead, they might have tried balance tests, finger-to-nose tests, or alphabet tests where drivers are asked to say the alphabet.
 The National Highway Transportation Safety Administration and many police agencies do not recognize these tests.